 Application of Vaccination QR Codes for Health Passports

-- QR Codes can be embedded on vaccination vials to verify authenticity or brand (some countries have more than one), track the supply chain and inventory.
+- QR Codes on vaccination vials can help verify authenticity or brand and track the supply chain and inventory.
 According to WHO guidelines, the secondary packaging of vaccine vials must have electronic information scanned through a QR code of the label and other information not printed on the packaging.
-This may include the date of manufacturing and expiry, batch number and temperature requirement.
-Incorporating training and warehousing details in the QR code would also help in easing the manual labor requirement.
+This may include the date of manufacturing and expiry, batch number, and temperature requirement.
+Incorporating training and warehousing details in the QR code would also help ease the manual labor requirement.

-- Government authorities or individuals can print health QR codes on vital documents like passports and other passes to ensure that the person travelling has been vaccinated and is free from the Coronavirus.
+- Government authorities or individuals can print health QR codes on vital documents like passports and other passes.
+It can help to ensure that the person traveling has been vaccinated and is free from the Coronavirus.

-- Centralized (nationalized) website and mobile application can gather data from authorities and citizens regarding vaccines and covid status of individuals.
+- A centralized website and mobile application can gather data from authorities and citizens regarding vaccines and their covid status.

-- The QR code on health passports could also act as a vaccine information system for other vaccinations as some countries do not issue identification until adulthood is attained.
-In such cases, the health passport can be linked with birth certificates and have other vaccines under the Universal Immunisation Programme, administered to infants like BCG, OPV, Hepatitis, Pentavalent, Measles, RVV, DPT, etc.
+- The QR code on health passports could also act as a vaccine information system for other vaccinations as some countries do not issue identification until adulthood.
+In such cases, the health passport can be linked with birth certificates.
+And also the information about other vaccines under the Universal Immunisation Programme administered to infants like BCG, OPV, Hepatitis, Measles.

 Chimp recommends an ideal scenario

 Each country has a unique identification process for its citizens.
-For instance, the US has a social security number; the UK has National Insurance Number and India has an Aadhaar number.
-Let’s imagine that each citizen has a unique QR code associated with his identification number on the health passport or the respective ID.
-There can be an integrated website and mobile application tracking the citizens’ COVID-19 and vaccination status.
-The portals incorporate data from hospitals and test laboratories to update information if a citizen has tested positive, has received the first or second dose of the vaccine, and so on.
+For instance, the US has a social security number, the UK National Insurance Number, and India an Aadhaar number.
+Let’s imagine that each citizen has a unique QR code associated with their ID on the health passport.
+An integrated website and mobile application portals can track the citizens’ COVID-19 and vaccination status.
+These portals incorporate data from hospitals and test laboratories to update if citizens have tested positive and their vaccination status.